 In 2013 Cleveland Public Theatre launched Teatro Público de Cleveland, a local Latino theatre company.

 It was born from a significant investment of Cleveland Public Theatre and support from the Cleveland Foundation’s Engaging the Future Program.
 The purpose of this theatre ensemble is to share the rich diversity and perspectives of the Latino-Cleveland culture, and to fulfill CPT’s core mission.
 It is an ensemble of actors and creators with a broad range of experience, from amateur to professionally trained artists.
-A majority of members can trace heritage to Puerto Rico, and there is representation from other countries of origin: Mexico, Uruguay, Guatemala, Peru and Colombia, and diverse educational and economic backgrounds.
+A majority of members can trace heritage to Puerto Rico, and there is representation from other countries of origin: Mexico, Uruguay, Guatemala, Peru, Nicaragua, Colombia and Cuba, as well as diverse educational and economic backgrounds.
 Plays are performed in a mixture of Spanish and English.

 In 2012, Executive Artistic Director Raymond Bobgan began working with a group of actors to create Rusted Heart Broadcast.
 The principles of this work were guided by Raymond’s long experience in ensemble theatre creation.
 Raymond formed a core group of actors to continue working together as an ensemble company, aligning with the Network of Ensemble Theaters (a national organization of which CPT is a member) which defines ensemble as “a group of individuals dedicated to collaborative creation, committed to working together consistently over years to develop a distinctive body of work and practices.”

 As part of its growth, the group has now claimed a name—Cleveland Core Ensemble—and is working on a multitude of projects.
-The ensemble is made up of Raymond Bobgan, Dionne Atchison, Faye Hargate, Adam Seeholzer and Darius Stubbs.
-On occasion, other actors will work inside the ensemble as guests and the ensemble will continue to be part of other theatrical projects, both independently and as company members.
+The ensemble is made up of Raymond Bobgan, Faye Hargate, Adam Seeholzer and Darius Stubbs.
+On occasion, other actors will work inside the ensemble as guests and the ensemble members will continue to be a part of other theatrical projects, both independently and as a company.
 The purpose of the ensemble goes beyond the creation of new work, as it also influences the approach to theatre throughout the season, instills core values in the broader artistic work of CPT, contributes to CPT’s community work in events like Station Hope and forms the pedagogical basis for our education programs.